RoySegall/gizra.com/src/_posts/2018-02-01-Travis-speed.md

 {% include thumbnail.html image_path="assets/images/posts/travis-speed/travis-benchmark.gif" caption="WebdriverI/O in action"%}

 Mind the bottleneck when making a decision on what to cache and how.
-For us, it meant to cache the installed, initialized Drupal database and the full documentroot.
+For us, it meant to cache the installed, initialized Drupal database and the full document root.
 Cache invalidation is hard, we cannot decline that, but it turned out to be a good compromise between complexity and execution speed gain, check our examples:
  - [`pre_cache.sh`](https://github.com/Gizra/drupal-elm-starter/blob/master/ci-scripts/pre_cache.sh)
  - [`post_cache.sh`](https://github.com/Gizra/drupal-elm-starter/blob/master/ci-scripts/post_cache.sh)